40 Best and Worst Gluten-Free Products

 Per 1/10 package (43 g): 150 calories, 0 g fat (0 g saturated fat), 230 mg sodium, 37 g carbs (0 g fiber, 17 g sugar), 1 g protein

 Eat This: Go with Betty Crocker’s simple yellow cake mix for all your sweet tooth needs.
 Even though it has a larger serving size than our “Not That!” pick, it still has less sugar and fewer calories!

 Per 1/16 package (34 g): 210 calories, 9 g fat (4.5 g saturated fat), 150 mg sodium, 32 g carbs (0 g fiber, 21 g sugar), 2 g protein

 Eat This: Who knew you could have a helping of pasta and also get a full serving of veggies?
-That's exactly what will happen when you grab a box of Tolerant's green lentil spaghetti.
-The legume-based pasta trend doesn't just stop with Tolerant; here are 10 Pulse Pastas You Need In Your Life.
+That’s exactly what will happen when you grab a box of Banza’s chickpea spaghetti.
+We’re glad that the legume-based pasta trend has caught on!

 Barilla Gluten Free Spaghetti

 Per 2 oz (56 g): 200 calories, 1 g fat (0 g saturated fat), 0 mg sodium, 44 g carbs (1 g fiber, 0 g sugar), 4 g protein